 New Wisconsin State Dementia Plan

 The Department of Health Services (DHS) is working with partners across the state to implement a new Wisconsin State Dementia Plan (PDF) (State Plan).
 DHS and The Johnson Foundation at Wingspread co-hosted a stakeholder “Dementia Summit” in March 2018, to lay the foundation for the new State Plan.
 The State Plan will be completed in 2018 and implemented over five years, from 2019 through 2023.

-The purpose of the Dementia Summit was to engage key stakeholders in identifying priorities for the State Plan and to craft a structure for implementation.
-Prior to the Dementia Summit the Department conducted a public survey prior to the summit to get input from people with memory loss or dementia, family members, and people who informally care for someone with memory loss or dementia, and professionals that work with those who have dementia and their families.
-The 2018 Public Survey Results were reviewed by participants at the Dementia Summit to help them as they established high-level goals and strategies in four major categories: care in communities, health care, dementia-related crisis response, and facility-based care.
+The Dementia Summit engaged key stakeholders in identifying priorities for the State Plan and crafting a structure for implementation.
+Prior to the Dementia Summit the Department conducted a public survey to get input from people with memory loss or dementia, family members and people who informally care for someone with memory loss or dementia, and professionals that work with those who have dementia and their families.
+Results of the 2018 Public Survey (PDF) were reviewed by participants at the Dementia Summit to help them as they established Priorities for 2019-2023 (PDF) in four major categories: care in communities, health care, dementia-related crisis response, and facility-based care.
 These priorities are the foundation of the new State Plan (PDF).

 The State Plan is a Wisconsin plan.
 It is not one agency’s plan, and one agency cannot meet the goals of the plan independently.
 The State of Wisconsin will need all partners.
 Success of the plan relies on the involvement of our community, medical, social, crisis and protective service, advocacy, and provider networks.

 Whether you participate in a State Plan committee, do systems-work behind the scenes, or provide care or support to one person at a time, we welcome you to join us in continuing to move forward on creating a Dementia Capable Wisconsin.

 Subscribe to receive email updates about the State Plan and the formation of a steering committee and workgroups.